thevishwass/ResumeAnalyzer/README.md

 # Run the FastAPI server
 uvicorn main:app --reload --host 0.0.0.0 --port 8000

+# The backend server will be available at http://localhost:8000

 # Don't forget to make .env file, without this it wont work
-# Example: GEMINIAPIKEY = Abcdefghijkl1234567890_
+# Set .env like this only: GEMINIAPIKEY = Abcdefghijkl1234567890_

 # For API Key, go to https://aistudio.google.com/apikey

-# The backend server will be available at http://localhost:8000
 ```